semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### No more results

 Show "No more results" with the `--spacing-8x` margin below values and text with `--text-secondary` color.
+Refer to [Error & n/a widget states](/components/widget-empty/widget-empty) for all other empty states.

 ![](static/no-more-bar-horizontal.png)